doryang1019/LeetCode_Journey/README.md

 # LeetCode Journey

 Welcome to **LeetCode Journey**!
-This repository contains solutions to LeetCode problems.
+This repository contains solutions to LeetCode problems, implemented in Python, C#, and Java.
 The problems are organized based on the data structure and algorithm categories, following the [NeetCode Roadmap](https://neetcode.io/roadmap) — progressing from foundational concepts like arrays and hashing to advanced techniques like dynamic programming and graph theory.

 The goal isn't just to solve problems, but to build **intuition** for recognizing patterns and choosing the right approach.